Skip to main content

 Trauma histories influence these scores because post-traumatic symptoms often look like depression, anxiety, and attention problems all at once.
 PHQ-9 and GAD-7 may be elevated, and ASRS may be high because hypervigilance and intrusive thoughts mimic ADHD.
 When trauma is in the picture, we adjust the plan to include trauma-informed therapy, not just symptom-focused treatment.

 Yes, hormones can clearly affect these scores.
-Perimenopause, menopause, postpartum changes, low testosterone, and thyroid shifts can all push PHQ-9, GAD-7, or ASRS numbers up.
-We often check hormone panels alongside these screens, especially when scores rise without an obvious life trigger.
+Perimenopause, menopause, postpartum changes, low testosterone, and thyroid changes can all push PHQ-9, GAD-7, or ASRS numbers up.
+We often check hormone panels alongside these screens, particularly when scores rise without an obvious life trigger.

 Your scores are part of your protected medical record and are kept confidential under the same rules as any other clinical information.
 They are visible to your care team and to you.
 They are not shared with employers, schools, or insurers without your specific consent, and we use them as a clinical tool, not a label.